Step-by-Step – How to Make Salmon Sushi Bake at Home

 Popular toppings include diced avocado, pickled ginger, cucumber ribbons, and extra nori flakes.
 Serve alongside miso soup, edamame, or a simple cucumber salad for a complete meal.

-How do you make a sushi salmon bake?
+How do you make a sushi bake recipe salmon?

 Layer seasoned sushi rice in a baking dish, top with salmon mixed in spicy mayo, then bake at 425°F for 10 minutes.
 The process is much simpler than traditional sushi making but delivers similar flavors.